tudelft3d/val3dity/data/poly/README.txt

   * invalid

 # cube20
-  * flat cube, ie with volume of 0
+  * flat cube, ie with volume of 0, only 2 surfaces
   * invalid

 # cube21